samkit-jain/Handwriting-Recognition/Python/README.md

 Tested on Python 3.6.7

-Model accuracy when trained on EMNIST balanced dataset: 65.30%
+Model accuracy when trained on EMNIST balanced dataset: 75.21%
-NOTE: Except `k`, the default training parameters were used.
-To get better results, you can try changing the training parameters or some pre-processing.
+NOTE: The default training parameters were used.
+To get better results, you can try changing the training parameters or maybe some pre-processing.

 ## Dataset Creation